 TouchDRO offers a lot of flexibility and can be customized for a variety of use cases.
 When you start the application for the first time, it will load the default settings that might be incorrect for your particular machine setup.
 Therefore, before using TouchDRO, it will be necessary to correctly configure the application.
-The configuration is done using the TouchDRO Settings page that can be accessed by pressing the "dots menu" button in the upper right corner of the screen and selecting "Settings" from the menu.
+The configuration is done using the TouchDRO Settings page that can be accessed from the main application drawer menu.

 Readout Display Format determines how many digits will be displayed after the decimal point.
 For glass and magnetic DRO scales 0.0000 in/0.000mm is recommended; for capacitive scales 0.000 in./0.00mm might provide a more stable display.

 Axis settings are used to configure input axis parameters and per-axis readout display.
 This is where you will be able to customize TouchDRO for your specific machine and use case.
 The settings are covered in more detail in the Axis Settings action of the User Manual.

 Note that by default, axis resolution is set to 10000 encoder counts per inch, which is likely not the appropriate value for your scales.
 To set the resolution to the correct resolution, please follow the Scale Calibration instructions once you've installed your scales on the machine.
 For rough testing, you can set the resolution as follows:

 - 5-micron glass and magnetic scales - 5080

 - 1-micron glass and magnetic scales - 25400

 - iGaging EZ-View and DigiMag scales - 2650

 Below are the recommended initial settings for the common machine types:

 For most lathe setup, the following changes (from defaults) are most commonly used: